OriginCode/VanillaEnhanced/README.md

     - `servers.dat`
 3. Launch the newer version and check if everything is fine.
 4. Backup and delete the older version.

+### Using PrismLauncher

+You can select the instance, navigate to `Edit -> Modrinth`, and there you can update the modpack.